Bryan Edward Stone, Ph.D.

 “Memories of Two Generations,” Summer Academy Faculty Symposium, Del Mar College, Corpus Christi, TX, July 2016.

-“Memories of Two Generations: A Yiddish Life in Russia and Texas,” Texas Jewish Historical Society, Rockport, Texas, June 2016.
+“Memories of Two Generations: A Yiddish Life in Russia and Texas,” Texas Jewish Historical Society, Rockport, June 2016.

 “From the Shtetl to San Antonio,” Temple Beth El and the College of William and Mary, Williamsburg, VA, April 2016

-“The Chosen Folks: Jews on the Frontiers of Texas,” South Texas Philosophical Society, Corpus Christi, Texas, November 2013.
+“The Chosen Folks: Jews on the Frontiers of Texas,” South Texas Philosophical Society, Corpus Christi, November 2013.

-“Texas Jews: History, Heritage, and Myth” (Keynote Address), Latin American Jewish Studies Association 16th International Research Conference, Austin, Texas, June 2013.
+“Texas Jews: History, Heritage, and Myth” (Keynote Address), Latin American Jewish Studies Association 16th International Research Conference, Austin, June 2013.

 “The Chosen Folks: Writing about the Jews of Texas,” Jewish Genealogical Society of Greater Washington, Washington, D.C., April 2012.

-“Crypto-Jews and Pioneers: Early Texas Jews Between Two Worlds,” Rice University Jewish Studies Program, Houston, Texas, November 2011.
+“Crypto-Jews and Pioneers: Early Texas Jews Between Two Worlds,” Rice University Jewish Studies Program, Houston, November 2011.

-“The Chosen Folks: Jews on the Frontiers of Texas,” Texas State Historical Association, El Paso, Texas, March 2011.
+“The Chosen Folks: Jews on the Frontiers of Texas,” Texas State Historical Association, El Paso, March 2011.

 “We Are the Chosen Folks: What does Texas Jewish History tell us about Texas Jews today and tomorrow?”
-Dallas Jewish LearningFest, Dallas, Texas, January 2011.
+Dallas Jewish LearningFest, Dallas, January 2011.

-“The Chosen Folks: Writing About the Jews of Texas,” Houston Jewish Book and Arts Fair, Houston, Texas, November 2010.
+“The Chosen Folks: Writing About the Jews of Texas,” Houston Jewish Book and Arts Fair, Houston, November 2010.

-“The Chosen Folks: Jews on the Frontiers of Texas,” Texas Jewish Historical Society Annual Meeting, Dallas, Texas, April 2010.
+“The Chosen Folks: Jews on the Frontiers of Texas,” Texas Jewish Historical Society Annual Meeting, Dallas, April 2010.

 “The Chosen Folks: Jews on the Frontiers of Texas,” University Hillel, University of Texas at Austin, April 2010.

 “Outsiders on the Inside: Dallas Jews and Civil Rights.”
-Southern Jewish Historical Society, New Orleans, Louisiana, October 2009
+Southern Jewish Historical Society, New Orleans, October 2009

 “Alexander Ziskind Gurwitz: Yiddish Memoirist and Hebrew Teacher in Frontier Texas,” Southern Jewish Historical Society Annual Conference, Washington, D.C., November 2007.

-“Who Was the First Jew in Texas?: Problems Identifying and Understanding Early Texas Jews,” Lone Stars of David Book Tour, Houston, Texas, May 2007.
+“Who Was the First Jew in Texas?: Problems Identifying and Understanding Early Texas Jews,” Lone Stars of David Book Tour, Houston, May 2007.

-“Who Was the First Jew in Texas?: Problems Identifying and Understanding Early Texas Jews,” Lone Stars of David Book Tour, Corpus Christi, Texas, April 2007.
+“Who Was the First Jew in Texas?: Problems Identifying and Understanding Early Texas Jews,” Lone Stars of David Book Tour, Corpus Christi, April 2007.

-“Cowboys and Indigents: A History of Texas-Jewish Fiction,” Southern Jewish Historical Society Annual Conference, Little Rock, Arkansas, November 2006.
+“Cowboys and Indigents: A History of Texas-Jewish Fiction,” Southern Jewish Historical Society Annual Conference, Little Rock, November 2006.

 “Conversos and Pioneers: Do They Matter?”
-Lone Stars of David: A Texas Jewish History Symposium, Texas Jewish Historical Society, Austin, Texas, April 2005.
+Lone Stars of David: A Texas Jewish History Symposium, Texas Jewish Historical Society, Austin, April 2005.

-“The Interior Frontiers of Texas Jews,” Fellowship Research Presentation, Jacob Rader Marcus Center of the American Jewish Archives, Cincinnati, Ohio, May 2001.
+“The Interior Frontiers of Texas Jews,” Fellowship Research Presentation, Jacob Rader Marcus Center of the American Jewish Archives, Cincinnati, May 2001.

-“Miles and Miles of Texas: Immigrant Jews and Lone Star Space,” Southwestern Social Science Association, Corpus Christi, Texas, March 1998.
+“Miles and Miles of Texas: Immigrant Jews and Lone Star Space,” Southwestern Social Science Association, Corpus Christi, March 1998.

-“‘Ride ’Em, Jewboy’: Kinky Friedman and Texas Jewish Toughness,” Southern Jewish Historical Society Annual Conference, Hot Springs, Arkansas, November 1997.
+“‘Ride ’Em, Jewboy’: Kinky Friedman and Texas Jewish Toughness,” Southern Jewish Historical Society Annual Conference, Hot Springs, November 1997.

-“‘The Jewish Civil War’: The Texas Jewish Herald and the Crisis of National Leadership,” Western Jewish Studies Association Annual Conference, Denver, Colorado, April 1996.
+“‘The Jewish Civil War’: The Texas Jewish Herald and the Crisis of National Leadership,” Western Jewish Studies Association Annual Conference, Denver, April 1996.

-“Texas Jews and the New York Kehillah,” American Studies Association of Texas Annual Conference, Austin, Texas, November 1995.
+“Texas Jews and the New York Kehillah,” American Studies Association of Texas Annual Conference, Austin, November 1995.

 As Organizer or Moderator